Castor Farming in Kenya: Top 5 Reasons to Start in 2025

 - Export Potential: Kenya can tap into international markets by exporting castor oil and derivatives.

-For more on emerging markets visit
+For more insights on emerging markets and sustainable farming opportunities in Kenya, visit Agriculture Culture in Africa.